• Skip to main content

 Traditionally Yorkshire puds are a perfect side dish known in the UK and very similar to the American Popovers but instead of individual muffin molds use a 12-hole muffin tin.

 • Roast Meat - Homemade Yorkshire Puddings are the perfect accompaniment to a traditional Sunday roast dinner.
-Pair with my gluten free cauliflower cheese for additional side dishes for a roast beef dinner.
+Pair with air fryer parmesan brussels sprouts, Ninja Foodi roast potatoes, and gluten free cauliflower cheese for additional side dishes for a roast beef dinner.

 • Gluten free Beef stew - Yorkshire puddings taste amazing with lashings of gravy from the beef stew.

-• Sausage and mash - A great side dish to pair with sausage and mashed potatoes.
+• Sausage and mash - A great side dish to pair with sausage with mashed potatoes or sausage traybake.

 • Stuffed Yorkshire pudding - If you are feeling adventurous why not try stuffing the cooked Yorkshire puddings with various fillings such as scrambled egg and bacon for a tasty breakfast.